Antonio Arena

 Antonio Arena (born 10 February 2009) is a professional footballer who plays as a striker for club Roma.
-Born in Australia, he has represented both Australia and Italy at youth international level.
+Born in Australia of Italian descent, he has represented both Australia and Italy at youth international level, having most recently appeared for the Italy national under-18 team.

-Career
+Club career

 Arena is a youth product of the Australians clubs M&U Football Academy and Western Sydney Wanderers, before moving to Pescara in 2022 to finish his development.
 On 15 February 2025, he signed his first professional contract until 2028.
 He made his senior and professional debut with Pescara in a 4–1 Serie C win over Lucchese, and scored his side's fourth goal.
 At 16 years and 25 days old, he became the first 2009-born player to score in professional football in Italy, and also the youngest ever goalscorer for Pescara, beating the record of Marco Verratti.

 On 23 July 2025, Arena signed for Serie A club Roma.

+On 13 January 2026, Arena made his first-team debut for Roma in the round of 16 of the Coppa Italia, in a 3–2 defeat against Torino, scoring his first goal for the club with his first touch of the ball.

 International career

-Born in Australia, Arena is of Italian descent through his grandparents from Reggio Calabria.
+Born in Australia, Arena is of Italian descent through his grandparents from Taurianova.
 He holds dual Australian-Italian citizenship.
 He debuted with the Australia U16s in a friendly 4–3 win over the Switzerland U16s on 16 April 2024.
 In January 2025, he was called up to the Italy U16s for a set of friendlies.

+Arena was a member of the Italy U17s' squad in their third place campaign at the 2025 FIFA U-17 World Cup, scoring two goals in seven appearances.